HnH/di/README.md

     x int
 }

-myApp := App{}
+var App = App{}

-err := container.Fill(&myApp)
+err = container.Fill(&myApp)

 // [Typed Bindings]
-// `myApp.mailer` will be an implementation of the Mailer interface
+// `App.mailer` will be an implementation of the Mailer interface

 // [Named Bindings]
-// `myApp.data` will be a MySQL implementation of the Database interface
+// `App.data` will be a MySQL implementation of the Database interface
-// `myApp.cache` will be a Redis implementation of the Database interface
+// `App.cache` will be a Redis implementation of the Database interface

-// `myApp.x` will be ignored since it has no `di` tag
+// `App.x` will be ignored since it has no `di` tag
 ```

 Alternatively map[string]Type or []Type can be provided.
 It will be filled with all available implementations of provided Type.